 - 2.3.9 Instruction in the basic sciences must: - a.
-Provide comprehension in greater scope and depth than achieved in undergraduate education with particular emphasis on fundamental principles and recent advances related to the specialty. - b.
+Provide comprehension in greater scope and depth than achieved in undergraduate education with particular emphasis on fundamental principles and recent advances. - b.
 Emphasize the interrelationships among the basic sciences and correlate them with clinical practice. - c.
-Permit the resident to develop the capacity for objective analysis and critical evaluation of the scientific literature.
+Permit the resident to develop the capacity for objective analysis and critical evaluation of scientific information.